earthly/earthly/docs/earth-config/earth-config.md

 Specifies the total size of the BuildKit cache, in MB.
 The BuildKit daemon uses this setting to configure automatic garbage collection of old cache.
 A value of 0 causes the size to be adaptive depending on how much space is available on your system.
 The default is 0.

+### disable_analytics

+When set to true, disables the collecting command line analytics; otherwise, earth will report anonymized analytics for invokation of the earth command.
+For more information see the [data collection page](../data-collection/data-collection.md).

 ### no_loop_device (deprecated)

 When set to true, disables the use of a loop device for storing the cache.
 This setting is now set to `true` by default and will be removed in a future version of Earthly.